imgix/js-core/README.md

 ### Custom URL encoding

-This library will encode by default using the `encodeURI()` or `encodeURIComponent()`.
-If you want to use another form of encoding you can pass it in the optionss.
+This library will encode by default using `encodeURI()`,  `encodeURIComponent()`, or a combination of the two depending on the image path and parameters.
+You can define a custom encoding function in `buildURL's `options` object **if** you wish to override this behavior.
+Note that encoding your own URL can result in a URL that is **not** recognized by the imgix rendering API.

 ```js
 const ImgixClient = require("@imgix/js-core");